BRoy98/StackNotifier/README.md

 - Bull is setup to return each notification 3 times in case of failure.
 In case all 3 tries are failed, it rejects the notification.

+### 6. Send ad-hoc notifications

+- Ad-hoc notifications can be sent using the REST APIs.
+More details about the REST APIs can be found in the [REST APIs](https://github.com/BRoy98/StackNotifier#-rest-apis) section.

-### 6. Easy to test:
+### 7. Easy to test:

 - Each part of the application is defined in a seperate module.
 The entire Notification Service has two main modules.
   - Notifier
   - Scheduler
+- Unit test files are available in the `test` directory.
+Service specific unit test files are available in their respective directories inside `services/`.
-- More details about the working process of the modules can be found on the **Workflow Diagram** added at the top of the page.
+- More details about the working process of the modules can be found on the [Workflow Diagram](https://github.com/BRoy98/StackNotifier#workflow-diagram) added at the top of the page.

 ---

 ## 💻 REST APIs

 for sending ad-hoc notifications

 ## Send a single notification

 ### Request

 `POST /notifier/send`

     curl -X POST \